KarolinDuerr/BA-SagaPattern/README.md

 # BA-Saga Pattern
-This repository inludes two implementations that realize an example travel application by using orchestrated Sagas.
+This repository includes two implementations that realize an example travel application using orchestrated Sagas.
-One is realized using the [Eventuate Tram](https://github.com/eventuate-tram/eventuate-tram-core) and the [Eventuate Tram Sagas](https://github.com/eventuate-tram/eventuate-tram-sagas) framework.
-The other is realized using [Netflix Conductor](https://github.com/Netflix/conductor).
+One is realized using the [Eventuate Tram](https://github.com/eventuate-tram/eventuate-tram-core) and the [Eventuate Tram Sagas](https://github.com/eventuate-tram/eventuate-tram-sagas) framework, the other using [Netflix Conductor](https://github.com/Netflix/conductor).
 The example travel application consists of three backend services: TravelService, HotelService and FlightService.
 For simplicity reasons, only the workflow for booking a trip has been implemented.